 If your iPhone is facing the problem of restarting, then you need to read this post, because it may solve the issue before you head to the Apple store and demand a replacement.
 If an older model keeps shutting off, rebooting, or freezing, there’s a serious issue you’ve got to deal with.
-Read on to find out how to fix the iPhone Restarting problem.
+Read on to find out how to fix iPhone keeps restarting problem.

 What to do if your iPhone keeps restarting

-The problem often happens in older models such as iPhone 5s, 5c, 5, 4s and 4, that upgraded to iOS 8 or and above.
+The problem often happens in older models such as iPhone 7 Plus, 7, 6S, 6, 5s, 5c, 5, 4s and 4, that upgraded to iOS 10 or and above.
 Here are some hardware and software tweaks you can try to see if the problem goes away.

 #1: Try rebooting and resetting your iPhone

 Hold the Power and Home button together for a few seconds to reboot the device.
 To reset the device, go to Settings > General > Reset > Reset All Settings.

 Apple does really well when it comes to security, but some bad apps still manage to find their way on your iPhone.
 These are the ones that destroy user experience.
 Did you download an app that led to the restarting issue?
 Try deleting it, and then reboot the device, and sync with iTunes to see if the issue goes away.

 Just try turning off your cellular data and switching it back on.
 This is the simplest thing you could try and see if that solves the issue.
 To do so, head over to Settings > cellular/mobile > Turn on/off mobile data.

 #4.
 Try Restoring your iPhone from a Previous Backup

 Did the previous method fail to deliver?
 Then try out this method; connect the device to the iTunes on your PC and restore from a previous backup.
 If this works you’ve got everything under control.